anasvakyathodi/TRADAR/CONTRIBUTING.md

 ## Contributing
 Pull requests are welcome.
 Please check available issues or create an issue and mention it in the issue and we will assign you with the issue and further you can contribute in that issue.

+After changes, create a branch and push.
+After that, create a pull request to this repo.
 Please make sure to update tests as appropriate.

 ## License